-- Variable names are up to 60 characters long.
+- Variable technical names are up to 250 characters long.

-- Variable names can only contain letters and digits, except that hyphens (-) and underscores ( _ ) are allowed.
+- Variable technical names can only contain letters and digits, except that hyphens (-), underscores ( _ ) and plus signs (+) are allowed.

 - Upper and lowercase letters are distinguished.
 AA, aa, Aa and aA refer to different variables.

-Some names are reserved and cannot be used as names for mapping variables as they are already used elsewhere in Qualifio.
-You can't use the following names when you create mapping variables:
+Some names are reserved and cannot be used as technical names for mapping variables as they are already used elsewhere in Qualifio.
+You can't use the following technical names when you create mapping variables:

 How to automatically pre-fill a form based on CRM variables in an emailing?